All-or-Nothing & Gambling-Based Trading

-As a result, the daily and/or per-trade gain limit is set to $10,000.
+The daily and/or per-trade gain limit is set to $10,000.

-In a challenge account:
+In a Challenge Account:

-• A single violation requires a restart from Phase 1.
+A single violation requires a restart from Phase 1.

 In a Simulated Funded Account: